-Performance Measure 2016/17 2017/18 2018/19 2019/20 Actual Target Target Target Per cent of customers who perceive that forest products from B.C. are a good choice for the environment.
-(1) n/a 90% n/a 1 90%
+Performance Mea sure 2016/17 Actual 2017/18 Forecast 2018/19 Target 2019/20 Target 2020/21 Target ustomers who perceive that forest m B.C. are a good choice for the n/a 90% n/a 90% n/a

-Data Source: Data will be gathered by an independent third party market research firm (1) Surveys are conducted biennially.
+Data Source: Data is gathered by an independent third party market research firm.
+Surveys are conducted biennially.

-This measure provides an indication of the effectiveness of FII's international advocacy and communications initiatives to influence customer perceptions of B.C. and its forest management practices.
+This measure provides an indication over time of the effectiveness of FII's international advocacy and communications initiatives to influence customer perceptions of B.C. and its forest management practices.
 Performance data are gathered through a biennial survey of international customers (e.g., large institutional pulp and paper buyers, and wood importers and distributors) conducted by an independent research firm.

-The survey, which is focused on environmental perspectives, identifies the percentage of customers who agree that B.C.'s environmental reputation is as good as, or better than, the average of competing forest products jurisdictions.
-FII and its partners consider that maintaining a 90 per cent rating represents optimal performance given there will always be some who disagree with timber harvesting of any nature.
+The survey of international customers is conducted on a biennial basis as a cooperative undertaking between FII, Natural Resources Canada and the Forest Products Association of Canada.
+The survey, which is focused on environmental perspectives, identifies the percentage of customers who agree that

+B.C.'s environmental reputation is as good as, or better than, the average of competing forest products jurisdictions.
+The 2017/18 target was set at 90 per cent; FII anticipates meeting this target.
+For future targets, FII and its partners consider that maintaining a 90 per cent rating represents optimal performance given there will always be some who disagree with timber harvesting of any nature.